TheRoddyWMS/Roddy/docs/usersGuide/cheatSheet.rst

     - The cluster settings
     - Add the COProjectConfigurations path which you need.

-# Open the xml file.
+# Open the XML file.
 Change:

 ::